mayankgirdhar27/iOS-Developer-Portfolio/README.md

 UI/UX - UIKit

+Live Weather Updates.
 Data is being fetched from openweathermaps API.
-CoreLocation is also used to fetch the current location of the User.
+CoreLocation is used to fetch the current location of the User.

 ![Weather App](https://user-images.githubusercontent.com/50924430/118238764-9b733b80-b4b6-11eb-9cb0-b2839aee6ffc.png)